llvm/llvm-project/llvm/docs/GlobalISel/MIRPatterns.rst

 .. code-block:: text
   :caption: Example

+  ; We match NoInfs but we don't want NoNans/Reassoc to be set. $zext may have more flags.
-  def TestNot : GICombineRule<
+  ; Copy them all into the output instruction but remove NoInfs on the output inst. def TestNot : GICombineRule<
     (defs root:$dst),
     (match (G_FOO $dst, $src, (MIFlags FmNoInfs, (not FmNoNans, FmReassoc))):$zext),